Q. What areas do

 I have had people inquire as

-to whether they would receive a CD of all their proof images as part
+to whether they would receive all their proof images as part

 collections are available for purchase, but, absent a special offer,